 - Espresso – Espresso is brewed concentrated.
 The classic amount of water used for espresso is one fluid ounce for a single shot, or two ounces for a double shot.

-- Drip Coffee – The amount of water used for standard serving of a drip coffee is six to eight ounces.
+- Drip Coffee – The amount of water used for a standard serving of drip coffee is six to eight ounces.

 Dose – Ground Coffee per Serving